EU leaders endorse joint ammo purchases for Ukraine

 “More hunger, more poverty, less education, less health services,” he said.
 “And it is clear that our international financial system is not fit for purpose to deal with such a huge challenge.”

-The EU leaders also are set to discuss the bloc’s competitiveness and its response to the $369 billion U.S. Inflation Reduction Act.
+The EU leaders also discussed the fight against climate change, the bloc’s competitiveness and its response to the $369 billion U.S. Inflation Reduction Act, as well as migration.
 Friday’s discussions will focus on economic and financial issues.

 Veselin Toshkov in Sofia, Bulgaria, contributed to this story.